Cray-HPE/docs-csm/operations/network/management_network/dell/hostname.md

 ## Expected results

-* Administrators can configure the hostname
+* Administrators can configure the hostname.
-* The output of all `show` commands is correct
+* The output of all `show` commands is correct.

 [Back to Index](../README.md)